ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/body.src.md

 * MultiArray<D> constructed from MultiArray<D,N> as well as equals
   * WHy does Vector<MultiArray<D,2>> create MultiArray<D> (R=0)?

-* Refactor `NumberType` etc to use constexpr fields instead of static methods
+* Refactor `NumberTrait` etc to use constexpr fields instead of static methods
 * overload `^` as exponentiation for vectors and matrices?
 * pow(container, scalar)
 * pow(container, container)